ovh/docs/pages/cloud/storage/pcs-acl/guide.en-sg.md

 ## The case of Large Objects

 If an object over 5Gb has been dropped, this generates a container such as: `<container_segments>`.<br>
-Large object can be SLO or DLO You can find more information about it [here](https://docs.openstack.org/swift/latest/overview_large_objects.html)
+A large object can be SLO or DLO.
+You can find more information about this on the [OpenStack documentation](https://docs.openstack.org/swift/latest/overview_large_objects.html){.external}

 ### SLO